mrpejker/cardano-e2e-example/tutorial/preliminaries/the_example.rst

 ---------------

 A third trusted party can be involved.
-Instead of paying directly to Bob’s wallet, Alice locks her tokens in a *smart contract* and specifies what tokens and how many of them she wants to receive.
+Instead of paying directly to Bob’s wallet, Alice locks her tokens into a *smart contract* and specifies what tokens and how many of them she wants to receive.
 The smart contract ensures that Bob will receive his tokens only if he pays the corresponding to Alice.